zevapt/public-transport-analytics/README.md

 # Public Transportation Analytics

 ## Business Problem
-Urban public transport operators need insights into passenger patterns, route utilization, and peak demand to optimize operations and improve service quality.
+Urban public transport operators such as TransJakarta need insights into passenger demand, corridor utilization, and peak-hour congestion to optimize fleet allocation and service frequency, particularly on high-demand corridors such as Corridor 9 and its variants (9A, 9C, 9N).

 ## Dataset
 (To be added)